 The national guidance was introduced by Written Ministerial Statements, updates to the National Planning Policy Guidance (NPPG) and the revised National Planning Policy Framework (NPPF), which was published in July 2018, and with minor amendments in February 2019.
 The main changes, some of which supersede previous Core Strategy policies and some of which is additional, relate to:

 - the threshold size of residential development, above which a contribution to Affordable Housing must be made

 - affordable housing space and access standards

 More detailed guidance on the above changes is included in the updated SPD 2021, with the exception of the Vacant Building Credit.

 Vacant Building Credit

-The NPPG: Planning Obligations also introduced the Vacant Building Credit in paragraphs 020-022.
+The NPPG: Planning Obligations also introduced the Vacant Building Credit.

 The purpose of the credit is to encourage brownfield development where a vacant building is brought back into lawful use or is demolished to be replaced by a new building.
 It allows a reduction in any affordable housing contribution, equivalent to the floorspace of the existing vacant building.